LucasRodriguesEstorckPinto/cylindrical-tank-cost-optimization/README.md

 - [x] Contour plot of the objective function with iteration trajectory
 - [x] Error evolution graph

-###  Extra Features (above and beyond):
+###  Extra Features:

-- [x] Introductory page with a visual explanation of the problem and LaTeX-rendered formulas
-- [x] Clean layout with multiple tabs and organized navigation
-- [x] Modern plotting and appearance mode (dark/light theme)
+- [x] Modern graphical rendering with support for dark/light themes
-- [x] Embedded theoretical explanations of each method (Steepest Descent, Newton, DFP)
-- [x] Real-time input validation
+- [x] Real-time validation of inputs
-- [x] Embedded illustration of the tank geometry
+- [x] Illustrative image of the tank embedded in the interface
-- [x] Scrollable table showing complete iteration history
+- [x] Table with complete iterative evolution (scrollable)
-- [x] Modular MVC architecture for easier maintenance and extension
+- [x] Modular architecture (MVC) that facilitates maintenance and future extensions
-- [x] 100% original code, without using any ready-made optimization libraries